sandeshg510/Todoey_flutter/README.md

 # todoey_flutter

-Todoey is a to do list app where I've implemented Provider State Management.
+Todoey is a to do list app while creating it, I’ve implemented the followings ➔ State Management, Provider and ChangeNotifier